-Ha Long Bay: For picture perfect scenery of towers of limestone islands!
-Do a 2 night cruise here, you won’t regret it!
+Ha Long Bay: For picture-perfect scenery of towers of limestone islands!
+Do a 2-night cruise here, you won’t regret it!
 You can read about our Halong Bay experience here and to find out which boat company we chose, click here!
 Or if you prefer, you can find our guide of cruise companies that will help you find the best Halong Bay tours here.

 Phong Nha-Ke Bang: For the most impressive caves, beautiful rivers, traditional villages and more breathtaking mountain scenery!
 Read more about the World’s Largest Cave here!

-Nha Trang: A popular beach spot for the tourists to enjoy!
-Whilst it has turned into a bit of a party-beach, loads of beautiful beach scenery can also be found here!
+Nha Trang: A popular beach spot for tourists to enjoy!
+Whilst it has turned into a bit of a party beach, loads of beautiful beach scenery can also be found here!

-Mui Ne: The adrenaline epicenter of Vietnam!
+Mui Ne: The adrenaline epicentre of Vietnam!
 Learn more about things to do in Mui Ne here.

 Ho Chi Mihn City: An enormous city where traffic and people seemed to be synchronized.
-A complete mix of a modern with touches of the old!
+A complete mix of the modern with touches of the old!